Raw Travisher Instructions

 STEPS FOR FINISHING YOUR TRAVISHER

-4. Clean up bead of epoxy from inside edge of sole.
+4. Clean up bead of epoxy from inside the mouth.
+This will help keep chips from jamming.
 A Dremel wire-wheel works well for this, but wear safety glasses.
-This will help keep chips from jamming in the throat.
+5. Chisel 1/8” chamfers on top and back edges of the throat.

 6. Finish sanding the body of tool by hand with 220 grit, softening all sharp edges except for the chamfers from step 5.

 12. Remount the blade and test the full cutting edge on a pre-scooped pine board in a raking light, cutting perpendicular to the long wood fibers.
-A well-sharpened travisher will leave no white lines against an endgrain cut and will make a crisp, clear cutting sound.
-If chips get jammed in the throat of the tool, I carefully open the throat by chiseling back a little more wood near the base of the brass.
-A thin coat of wax will protect the sole and blade from tarnishing and rust.
+A well-sharpened travisher will leave no white lines on an endgrain cut and will make a crisp, clear cutting sound.
+If chips get jammed in the throat, I carefully open the throat by chiseling a little more wood near the base of the brass.

 Written by Seth Elliott ~Toolmaker